Risk and optimal policies in bandit experiments: Introduction

 \section{Introduction}

-The multi-armed bandit problem describes an agent who seeks to maximize the welfare, i.e., the cumulative returns (aka rewards), generated by sequentially selecting among various actions (aka arms), the effects of which are initially unknown.
-Compared to classical approaches like RCTs, bandit algorithms enable fast learning and implementation of optimal actions, while minimizing welfare-lowering experimentation.
-Due to this promise of large welfare gains, they have been extensively studied in recent years and applied in areas such as online advertising \citep{russo2017tutorial}, dynamic pricing \citep{ferreira2018online}, public health \citep{athey2021shared}, and, increasingly, in economics \citep{kasy2019adaptive,caria2020adaptive}.
+The multi-armed bandit problem describes an agent who seeks to maximize the welfare, i.e., the cumulative returns (aka rewards), generated by sequentially selecting among various actions (aka arms), the effects of which are initially unknown.{} Compared to static experiments, adaptive experiments such as bandit algorithms enable fast learning and implementation of optimal actions, while minimizing welfare-lowering experimentation.
+Due to this promise of large welfare gains, they have been extensively studied in recent years and applied in areas such as online advertising \citep{russo2017tutorial}, dynamic pricing \citep{ferreira2018online}, public health \citep{athey2021shared} and economics \citep{kasy2019adaptive,caria2020adaptive}.

-The bandit problem can be formulated as a dynamic programming one, but solving this exactly is infeasible.
-Instead, heuristics based on the exploration-exploitation tradeoff are commonly used, such as Thompson sampling (TS; see \citealp{russo2017tutorial} and references therein) and Upper Confidence Bound (UCB; \citealp{lai1985asymptotically}) algorithms.
-There is by now a large theoretical literature on the regret properties of bandit algorithms.
-Here, regret is the difference in welfare from pulling the best arm (in hindsight) and the agent's actual welfare.
+The bandit problem can be formulated as a dynamic programming one, but solving this exactly is typically infeasible.
+Instead, heuristic solutions are commonly used, such as Thompson sampling (TS; see \citealp{russo2017tutorial} and references therein) and Upper Confidence Bound (UCB; \citealp{lai1985asymptotically}) algorithms.
+There is by now a large theoretical literature on the regret properties of stochastic bandit algorithms.\footnote{There is also an important, and parallel, literature on adversarial bandits that this paper does not contribute to, see, e.g., \citealp{hazan2016introduction}.} Here, regret is the difference in welfare from pulling the best arm and the agent's actual welfare.
 Existing results on lower bounds for regret come in two forms.
 The first set of results, `instance dependent bounds' (\citealp{lai1985asymptotically}), provide lower bounds on rates of regret for `consistent' algorithms under a given set of reward distributions for each arm.
 These results are of a large deviations flavor.
 The second set of results specify the minimax rates of regret, when nature is allowed to adversarially change the reward distributions depending on $n$, the number of periods of experimentation allowed.
-This rate is of the order $n^{-1/2}$ (\citealp{bubeck2013bounded}).
+This rate is of the order $n^{-1/2}$ \citep[Ch.\ 9]{lattimore2020bandit}.